The cook, the footman, the yachting set and Sir Lancelot's binoculars

 "Rozel" - 1884 - Yawl (altered from a cutter in 1885), constructed from 10 & 12 year seasoned wood.
 33.37 tons, L 62.2, b 12.5, d 10.4.
 Sails replaced by Lapthorn & Ratseys 1898.
 Rating 48.73.
 Owner Lancelot Rolleston – home port Shoreham.
 Stow and Son Builder, Designer J. Ash.
 Lloyds Yacht Register 1902/3

-The Rolleston family had been living in nearby Hove and Sir Lancelot's mother and sister still lived there.
-He competed in high-profile yacht racing, such as the King's Cup in 1901 onwards alongside other well-known yachts in early 20th-century racing, glamourous vessels sailed by well-healed socialites like Antarctic explorer Capt.
-Oates's Saunterer and Rupert Guinness's Leander.
+He competed in high-profile yacht racing, such as the King's Cup in 1901 onwards alongside other well-known yachts in early 20th-century racing.
+They were glamourous, high performance vessels sailed by well-healed socialites - Antarctic explorer Capt.
+Oates's "Saunterer", tea baron Sir Thomas Lipton's "Shamrock" and brewing company heir Rupert Guinness's "Leander".
 Germany's Kaiser Wilhelm II (reigned 1888–1918) was also a passionate yachtsman and a central figure in European yachting, using racing to promote German prestige.
-He also famously competed in the Royal Yacht Squadron regattas in Cowes, winning major prizes with his series of five racing yachts, all named Meteor...
+He also famously competed in the Royal Yacht Squadron regattas in Cowes, winning major prizes with his series of five racing yachts, all named "Meteor"...

 Above - 1901 King's Cup.
 The "front" presumably meaning the Boer War.